Hello everyone and welcome to our December Newsletter

 The transport van travelled back to Romania, and we loaded it with all your wonderful donations of dog food, toys, blankets, beds, treats for the dogs and even some cleaning and vet supplies.
 This was all unloaded and stored safely for the coming months.

-Amongst the donations of food were over 15 large bags of Bradshaws food donated from supporters, all delivered out to Happy’s.
-Please take a closer look at Bradshaws, as for every bag you buy for your dog, they will donate another bag to a charity of your choice.
+Amongst the food donations were over 15 large bags of dog food donated from supporters, all delivered to Happy’s.

 Thank you so very much to everyone that contributed to help make sure all the dogs at Happy’s are warm and well fed over the next weeks and months.